the star property

 This follows proposition 2.2.1 from Topology without Tears.

-A subset $S \subset \mathbb{R}$ is open if and only if it is a union of open intervals.
+$S \subset \mathbb{R}$is open if and only if it is a union of open intervals.

 This claim goes in two directions (“if and only if”); so its strength will be very useful.